 NetEase, Inc. conducts its business in China through its subsidiaries and VIEs.
 Under current Chinese regulations, there are restrictions on the percentage interest foreign or foreign-invested companies may have in Chinese companies providing value-added telecommunications services in China, which include the provision of Internet content, online games and e-commerce services.
 In addition, the operation by foreign or foreign-invested companies of advertising businesses in China is subject to government approval.
-In order to comply with these restrictions and other Chinese rules and regulations, NetEase, Inc. and certain of its subsidiaries have entered into a series of contractual arrangements for the provision of such services with certain affiliated companies, including Guangzhou NetEase, NetEase Advertising, Hangzhou Leihuo, Shanghai EaseNet and certain other affiliated companies.
+In order to comply with these restrictions and other Chinese rules and regulations, NetEase, Inc. and certain of its subsidiaries have entered into a series of contractual arrangements for the provision of such services with certain affiliated companies, including Guangzhou NetEase, NetEase Advertising, Hangzhou Leihuo, Shanghai EaseNet, Youdao Computer and certain other affiliated companies.
 These affiliated companies are considered "variable interest entities" for accounting purposes, and are referred to collectively in this section as "VIEs."
 The revenue earned by the VIEs largely flows through to NetEase, Inc. and its subsidiaries pursuant to such contractual arrangements.
 Based on these agreements, NetEase Beijing, Media Beijing, NetEase Hangzhou, Boguan, Hangzhou Langhe and Lede Technology provide technical consulting and related services to the VIEs.
-In addition, Guangzhou NetEase has a majority-owned subsidiary, Youdao Computer (a search-related business operator), and a wholly-owned subsidiary, Wangyibao (the operator of our Wangyibao online payment platform).
+In addition, Guangzhou NetEase has a wholly-owned subsidiary, Wangyibao (the operator of our Wangyibao online payment platform).
 Please also see Item 4.B.
 "Business Overview-Our Organizational Structure."

-As of December 31, 2015, the total assets of all the consolidated VIEs of our company were RMB6.4 billion (US\$1.0 billion), mainly comprising cash and cash equivalents, time deposits, accounts receivable, prepayments and other current assets and fixed assets.
-As of December 31, 2015, the total liabilities of the consolidated VIEs were RMB6.2 billion (US\$1.0 billion), mainly comprising accounts payable, deferred revenue, accrued liabilities and other payables.
-As of December 31, 2015, the total assets of our company and all of our consolidated subsidiaries were RMB34.8 billion (US\$5.3 billion), mainly comprising cash and cash equivalents, time deposits, restricted cash, accounts receivable, short-term investments, prepayments and other current assets, fixed assets and other long-term assets.
-As of December 31, 2015, the total liabilities of our company and all of our consolidated subsidiaries were RMB5.7 billion (US\$0.9 billion), mainly comprising accounts payable, salary and welfare payables, tax payable, short-term loan, deferred revenue, accrued liabilities and other payables.
+As of December 31, 2016, the total assets of all the consolidated VIEs of our company were RMB10.6 billion (US\$1.5 billion), mainly comprising cash and cash equivalents, time deposits, accounts receivable, prepayments and other current assets and fixed assets.
+As of December 31, 2016, the total liabilities of the consolidated VIEs were RMB10.0 billion (US\$1.4 billion), mainly comprising accounts payable, deferred revenue, accrued liabilities and other payables.
+As of December 31, 2016, the total assets of our company and all of our consolidated subsidiaries were RMB47.4 billion (US\$6.8 billion), mainly comprising cash and cash equivalents, time deposits, restricted cash, accounts receivable, short-term investments, prepayments and other current assets, fixed assets and other long-term assets.
+As of December 31, 2016, the total liabilities of our company and all of our consolidated subsidiaries were RMB9.6 billion (US\$1.4 billion), mainly comprising accounts payable, salary and welfare payables, tax payable, short-term loan, deferred revenue, accrued liabilities and other payables.